Swellisgood/Swellisgood/README.md

 ---

 ## <div align="center">Hi there 👋 !
-I'm Souhail, a Fundamental & Applied Physics major turned data scientist & full-stack freelance developer with a passion for AI, machine learning, cryptocurrencies and blockchain. 👨‍💻 Working remotely since 2021 🚀🚀🚀</div>
+My name is Souhail and I am a data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
+I have a passion for AI, machine learning, cryptocurrencies, and blockchain.
+Since 2021, I have been working remotely and exploring various technologies in my spare time.

-- 💻 I do research in Cryptography (ZK-proof), Ethereum, L2 scaling solutions and more!
+## What I'm working on 🔭
+Currently, I am working on :

-- 🔭 I’m currently working on my own Greenhouse Climate control and Automation RasPi module.
+- Greenhouse Climate Control and Automation RasPi module.
+I am excited to develop this project as it combines my interests in hardware and software.

-- 🌱 I’m currently developing skills in Data Science, Automation.
+- Predicting Credit Card Fraud: I am currently working on a machine learning model to predict credit card fraud for a financial institution.
+The project involves imbalanced class handling, feature selection, and hyperparameter tuning.
+I am excited to continue working on this project and improving the model's performance in predicting fraudulent transactions.
+- Forecasting Energy Demand: I recently developed a time series forecasting model to predict energy demand for a utility company.
+The project involved data preprocessing, feature engineering, and time series modeling techniques such as ARIMA and Prophet.
+I am continuing to refine the model and explore new methods to improve its accuracy and performance.

+## What I'm learning 🌱
+I am currently focused on developing my skills in Data Science and Automation.
+I am constantly seeking new learning opportunities to stay up-to-date with the latest trends and technologies.
+Also, some other miscellaneous journeys i am currently undertaking are :

+### My Journey with Vim and Personal Development Environment
+- Learned the importance of a personalized development environment 🚀
+- Mastered Vim for faster and more efficient coding 💻
+- Honed skills in configuring and customizing Vim, such as creating custom key mappings, installing and managing plugins, and using the command line interface to navigate and edit files 🛠️
+- Explored other tools and techniques for personalizing my development environment, such as using tmux for terminal multiplexing and creating custom scripts for automation 🤖
+### Learning Rust
+- Exploring Rust for its performance, memory safety, and concurrency features 🚀
+- Drawn to Rust's focus on writing fast and reliable code 💪
+- Impressed by its modern syntax and unique features, such as ownership and borrowing 🤯
+- Excited to continue exploring Rust's potential for building high-performance software. 💻

-- ❓ Ask me about anything related to Physics, STEM fields, Cryptocurrencies & Blockchain development and related technologies.
+## Ask me about ❓
+If you have any questions related to Physics, STEM fields, Cryptocurrencies & Blockchain development, or related technologies, feel free to ask me.
+I am always happy to share my knowledge and engage in discussions.

+## Connect with me
-- 📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3 and software programming.
+📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.

+## Technologies I've worked with ✨
-- ✨ Challenging myself & learning new things are paramount, so I am always eager to try new technologies.
-I've worked with Javascript, Python, Solidity, Rust, C++ and many other programming languages.
+I am always eager to challenge myself and learn new things.
+Over the years, I have worked with various programming languages, including Javascript, Python, Solidity, Rust, C++, and many others.

+### Greenhouse Climate Control and Automation RasPi Module
+My current project involves building a climate control and automation module for a greenhouse using a Raspberry Pi.
+The module will be designed to monitor and control various environmental factors such as temperature, humidity, and CO2 levels to ensure optimal conditions for plant growth.
+Some of the features that I plan to include in the module are:

+- Real-time monitoring and data logging of environmental conditions
+- Automated control of heating, cooling, and ventilation systems
+- Integration with a water irrigation system for automatic watering
+- User interface for manual control and data visualization
+- Remote monitoring and control using a web-based interface

+I believe that this project has a lot of potential for improving the efficiency and productivity of small-scale agriculture, and I am excited to see how it develops.
+The project also allows me to combine my interests in hardware and software, as I will be using both in the development and implementation of the module.
+I plan to share updates and progress on this project on my GitHub.

 <div align="center"><img src="https://media.giphy.com/media/afn6ts3eRHxQ5pZtZ9/giphy.gif" align="center" style="width: 20%" /></div>

 ---